Matt Hamshaw: Rotherham United

 As Hamshaw's playing career came to an end, he began working at Rotherham United in various coaching capacities.
 After his contract with relegated Macclesfield Town ran out in the summer of 2012, Matt made the switch into full-time coaching with the Millers, whilst continuing to play in the Evo-Stick League for Stocksbridge Park Steels.
 Taking on the role of Development Phase Lead Coach, he oversaw the development of the 12–16 year olds at New York, while he also coached youngsters at Thomas Rotherham College.
 He then became a first team coach under Paul Warne, before both left the club in September 2022.

 Derby County

 On 22 September 2022, Hamshaw was appointed first team coach at Derby County, working under head coach Paul Warne.

 Following Warne's sacking on 7 February 2025, Hamshaw was appointed caretaker manager.
 A day later, Hamshaw oversaw a 1–1 draw at Norwich City which ended a run of seven consecutive defeats for Derby.
 He oversaw another draw; before the appointment of John Eustace as first-team head coach, Hamshaw kept his role as first-team coach under Eustace.
 Despite this, Hamshaw stepped down from his role at the club on 17 February 2025.

 Return to Rotherham United

 On 30 March 2025, following the sacking of Steve Evans, Hamshaw was appointed interim manager of Rotherham United until the end of the season.

 On 15 April 2025, Rotherham United announced that Hamshaw agreed to become permanent manager on a three-year contract.
+On 18 March 2026, Hamshaw was sacked following a 5–0 defeat to Peterborough United that left the club six points from safety with nine games remaining.

+Sheffield Wednesday

+On 14 August 2026, Hamshaw agreed to become a first-team coach at League One club Sheffield Wednesday, to manager Henrik Pedersen.